 Grier's Guide to Raynes Park Vale

-The match: Raynes Park Vale v Kingstonian, Surrey Senior Cup 2nd round.
-Tuesday 10 January, 19:45.
+The match: Raynes Park Vale v Kingstonian, pre-season friendly.
+Tuesday 19 July, 19:45.

 The club: Formed in 1995 by a merger of Malden Vale and Raynes Park FC, with the latter's history beginning as the works team of the Southern Railway until it was axed as part of the notorious Beeching Cuts.
 They've been in the Combined Counties League ever since, achieving a best-ever third place last season.